 In 2011, the Tea Research Institute finally allowed for the commercial cultivation of the tea.
 In the decade since the release, there are a limited number of gardens producing purple tea plants.

 The Nandi Hills of India also produces purple tea now.

 Brewing instructions are available on the packaging of most purple tea products.
 Just boil filtered water and then add the about a teaspoon of tea leaves and steep for approximately 3 minutes.

 Just remember always to use purified water or natural spring water when boiling water to brew tea.
 The teaware should be clean each time you use it.

 Of course, the easiest way to brew tea is to put the tea leaves into UENDURE eco-friendly tea infusers or biodegradable tea bags before steeping them into the boiling water.
 It is an excellent way to reduce the caffeine content too.

-Soon you'll be able to purchase premium quality Fair Trade organic Purple Tea here at UENDURE
+Now you can purchase premium quality Fair Trade organic Purple Tea here at UENDURE.

 Please Note: The content featured in this article is for general informational use only.
 If you have any type of medical condition or need to seek treatment for some health-related issue, then you should consult with a doctor right away.
 None of the content in this article is meant to replace the professional opinion, advice, treatment, or diagnosis of a licensed medical professional.
 Everyone responds differently to tea products, so what helps one person might not help another person.
 Teas are not meant to cure any severe medical condition.